 There are a few select situations where you can lose 15 pounds in a month safely, or at least without raising much concern from your health care providers.
 One factor is a very high starting weight.

-"If you are very obese, say 300 pounds or above, losing that much weight at the beginning of a weight loss journey isn't unexpected," says Susan L. Besser, MD, a family medicine physician at Mercy Medical Center in Baltimore.
+"If you [have obesity,] losing that much weight at the beginning of a weight loss journey isn't unexpected," says Susan L. Besser, MD, a family medicine physician at Mercy Medical Center in Baltimore.

 Another route to losing 15 pounds a month safely is to do so under a medically supervised weight loss program, in which a doctor works closely with you every step of the way.
 "Intentional rapid weight loss may be facilitated in a healthy way under medical supervision," says Dr. Moore-Ruffin.
 "There are medications that can be used to stimulate the metabolism and reduce the appetite."

 When a doctor is directing your weight loss and supervising your care, it can be safe to lose the weight faster.
 You could lose up to 20 pounds monthly if done under a medically supervised weight loss program, says Luiza Petre, MD, a board certified cardiologist and weight management specialist in New York City.

 The key, Dr. Petre says, is to understand what kind of weight you're losing.
 "When it comes to losing weight safely, it boils down to making sure we don't lose muscle mass or just water and we lose fat," Dr. Petre says.
 "Every 3 pounds of fat holds 1 pound of water, so losing 15 pounds a month is feasible and safe if done with the proper nutrition and enough protein intake to protect against muscle mass loss and nutrients and vitamins deficiencies."